Chocolate Torte with Raspberry Rose Whipped Cream

 Instructions

 • Butter a 9-inch round cake pan and line the bottom with parchment; also butter the parchment.
-Heat the oven, with a rack placed in the center, to 375 F.
+Heat the oven, with a rack placed in the center, to 375โ„‰.

 • Melt the chocolate in a double boiler (make your own by setting a bowl over a saucepan, without the bowl touching a few inches of water beneath in the pan).
-As the chocolate melts, add the butter a few tablespoons at a time, stirring constantly with a whisk.
+Or, melt the chocolate in a heavy saucepan over low heat.
+As the chocolate melts, add the butter a few tablespoons at a time, whisking constantly.

-• When the butter and chocolate are all melted, remove the bowl from the double boiler, and add the sugar and whisk to combine.
+• When the butter and chocolate are all melted, remove from the heat.
+Add the sugar and whisk to combine.
 Add the eggs, one at a time and whisking well to incorporate each egg before adding the next one.
 The batter will look grainy but shiny until the last egg goes in, and then the batter will be smooth and silky.

 • While the cake bakes, place the raspberries in a bowl with a tablespoon of sugar, and mash up some of the berries with a fork.
 Whip the cream with a tablespoon of powdered sugar and the rose water.
 Swirl the raspberries into the cream.